DefinedTerm

 Bazi uses the 10 Heavenly Stems, the 12 Earthly Branches, and the Five Elements.
 These combine into 60 possible stem-branch pairs.

 The Day Master, taken from the day stem, anchors the reading.
-Other chart elements become resources, expression, wealth, authority, or peers depending on how they relate to that Day Master.
+In San Ming Tong Hui, other chart elements become resources, expression, wealth, authority, or peers depending on how they relate to that Day Master.
+These ten relationships are called the Ten Gods.

 10